spicyjack/public/notes/vagrant.md

     vagrant init precise32 http://files.vagrantup.com/precise32.box
     vagrant up

-`vagrant init` creates the `Vagrantfile`, or the description of the VM environment, and `vagrant up` launches it.
+- `vagrant init` creates the `Vagrantfile`, or the description of the VM environment
+- `vagrant up` launches it
+- Use `vagrant ssh` once the VM has launched to log into it
+  - Needs an SSH client installed in your path, or use PuTTY to connect to `localhost:2222` with a key file; use `vagrant ssh-config` to get the full path to the keyfile

 vim: filetype=markdown shiftwidth=2 tabstop=2